• Production Year

 With regard to the issue of harm there is a substantial body of media effects research suggesting the harm that may be caused by exposure to such material.
 There is a large and persuasive body of evidence over the years from respected and responsible researchers that shows that where violence and sex are intermingled the effects upon some people are likely to be harmful.
 In line with its specific duties under the VRA the Board is required to treat material of this kind very carefully indeed.

-unsuitable for classification
+Unsuitable for classification

 Version: